HTTP Request

 Headers

 To authenticate when using the API if necessary.
-For example, if I need to authenticate using a Bearer token like:
+For example, if you need to authenticate using a Bearer token like:

 Authorization:Bearer hfkasf2938safjkb,bfclsaidfcf,jsacbliwgsbdcjsacsdakhfasjbasdfhfakjsfdbcasdfgasfbasdfhbfcbashdagdkbsajfhgdsb.